Update: The Call for Proposals (Oct. 15 – Dec. 1) is now Closed.

 With these topics to whet your imagination, please bear in mind:

-- Panels that reflect a cross-section of traditional and indie authors are also encouraged.
+- Panels that reflect a cross-section of traditional and indie authors.

 - Panel.
-One of our most popular formats.
 Panels are an especially valuable way to discuss a variety of perspectives on a particular topic or theme.
 Panels should consist of a minimum of 3 and maximum of 5 persons, including a moderator.
 One of the panelists may also serve as the moderator.
 Panels must be historically themed and “meaty,” not a discussion of your own writing/writing career.
-Note: Unless 1 of them is solely the moderator, 5 panelists doesn’t afford enough time for a meaningful discussion by all members of the panel.
+Note: Unless 1 of them is solely the moderator, 5 panelists doesn’t afford enough time for a meaningful discussion of the topic.
 Consider, before you over-stack your panel.
 All panel proposals must identify a moderator, and all panelists must be listed on the proposal.
 Please note: The HNS Program Committee will not source co-panelists or moderators.

 - Presentation.
 Presentations are typically offered by a single individual with subject matter expertise on a particular topic, e.g., how to market novels or methods for ensuring dialogue fits your time period.